wallabyway/ARVRToolkit/docs/concepts.md

   ```

 3. The developer-api.autodesk.io server starts its scene processing job in response to your request, and continues processing asynchronously.
 To know when the processing is done and your scene assets are ready to use, you'll need to try to retrieve a manifest.
-If you're familiar with the Forge model derivative API, you'll recognize this pattern.
+If you're familiar with the Forge model derivative API,you'll recognize this pattern.
 Call the **GET /modelderivative/v2/arkit/{urn}/manifest** endpoint.
 This call returns a JSON object that contains a derivatives array.
 When all of the objects in this array have their progress field set to complete, the job is done and the scene is ready to be loaded by Unity.

 For example:
 ```
 progress="pending"